1995–96 Vancouver Canucks season

 The 1995–96 Vancouver Canucks season was the Canucks' 26th season in the National Hockey League (NHL).
 It marked the year they played their first season in General Motors Place, the year future star Markus Naslund joined the team, and Cliff Ronning's final season with the Canucks.

 Regular season

+On March 28, head coach Rick Ley was fired with six games left in the regular season.